Gourab-Talukder/Airline_performance_analytics_using_Sqlite_and_Python/README.md

 # 🌐 Airlines Occupancy & Profitability Analysis Project

 This project analyzes airline operations using SQL and Python (pandas, matplotlib, seaborn) on the `travel.sqlite` database.
 The objective is to uncover insights that can help improve occupancy rates, optimize fleet usage, and enhance revenue generation for flights.
+## 📌 Project Background
+The airline operates a variety of aircraft, providing domestic and regional services.
+Due to rising fuel costs, stricter regulations, increased labor expenses, and market challenges, the company seeks to improve profitability by analyzing operational data.
+The focus is to optimize occupancy rates and revenue per seat using the provided database.

 ## 📄 Dataset Overview